 Candidates are also expected to have experience of relevant laboratory or research work.
 One of your referees must be able to comment on your research experience.

-Please note the Home Office visa criteria for English language eligibility is either for applicants to be from or have studied an appropriate academic qualification in a majority English-speaking country, or have passed an approved English language test (the full visa guidance gives further details).
+Please note the Home Office visa criteria for English language eligibility is either for applicants to be from or have studied an appropriate academic qualification in a majority English-speaking country (see https://www.gov.uk/tier-4-general-visa/overview) or have passed an approved English language test (the full visa guidance gives details of countries that are recognized as majority English speaking countries).

-Shortlisted applicants will be contacted to attend an interview which will assess candidates’ academic abilities and whether they have the energy, enthusiasm and motivation to succeed at PhD level.
-Please see our what to expect at interview page for further information.
+Shortlisted applicants will be contacted and invited to a two-day recruitment event, including interviews.
+This will assess candidates’ academic abilities and whether they have the energy, enthusiasm and motivation to succeed at PhD level.
+Please see our ‘what to expect at interview’ page for further information.

-For any queries about studentship opportunities at the ICR, or if you are experiencing any difficulties accessing the online application portal, please email the Registry.
+For any queries about studentship opportunities at the ICR, please email the Registry.